What Percentage of Gambling Addicts Recover? Recovery Statistics

 This does not mean that formal treatment is unnecessary.
 For many people, particularly those with severe gambling problems or co-occurring mental health conditions, professional treatment significantly improves outcomes.
 But it does mean that recovery can happen through multiple pathways, and the absence of formal treatment does not mean the absence of hope.

 Self-help resources, including the tools and information on our site, can support natural recovery by providing structure, knowledge, and practical strategies.
-Our help page is a good starting point, and practical steps like blocking gambling apps on your iPhone create the kind of environmental changes that support both natural and treatment-assisted recovery.
+Our help page is a good starting point, and practical steps like using a gambling blocker create the kind of environmental changes that support both natural and treatment-assisted recovery.

 How Long Does Recovery Take #